ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox domain - the domain hosting the lockbox
     * Lockbox key "lockbox half" - this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
     * Lockbox key "hash" - hash of the combined XORed lockbox key as previously passed in.
+  * Grant service challenge
+    * ID - a challenge ID that the server generated which the client application will have to authorize
+    * Name - a human readable name for the service requesting the challenge
+    * Image - a brandable image representing the service requesting the challenge
+    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
+    * Domains - a list of domains the service will accept trusted signatures as proof
   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)

 ### Security Considerations

 Access to the lockbox does not grant access to the contents of the lockbox.
 The lockbox key must be obtained through an alternative method.
-Upon seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will contact the granting service and verify the grant has access to those namespaces.
+Upon seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will issue a grant service challenge to verify the grant has access to all those namespaces.

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.